 By 1952, RD Dircks had purchased the remaining 50% of Berger Transfer from Harold Berger and became sole owner of Berger Transfer & Storage, Inc. At this same time he moved the company into a 5,000 square foot warehouse located in Northeast Minneapolis.
 He also opened a second branch office in Sheboygan, Wisconsin which served the furniture manufacturers of that area with new furniture delivery service into Minnesota, Iowa and the Dakotas.

-With the construction of Southdale shopping mall underway, Berger began to haul the majority of store fixtures used in the mall from Los Angeles to Edina, Minnesota.
+With the construction of Southdale shopping mall underway, Berger storage began to haul the majority of store fixtures used in the mall from Los Angeles to Edina, Minnesota.
 Southdale is known for being the first indoor shopping mall built in America.
 That same year Berger became an agent of Barrett Moving who at that time was an agent of Atlas Van Lines.

 Because of the expansion of the Interstate 35W freeway system in 1959 Berger was forced to find a new home.
 In early 1960 Berger moved into its new headquarters on Macalester Drive in St. Anthony, MN.
 At that time Berger assets consisted of four tractors, four straight trucks and 12 trailers.
 Gross revenues were $330,000.